-It is estimated that each year, about 2 million American adults age 65 or older are victims of some type of elder abuse.
-Though data collection methods vary across the country, it is thought that nearly 85% of these cases are never reported to Adult Protective Services (APS) agencies.
+It is estimated that, each year, up to 5 million American adults age 65 or older are victims of some type of elder abuse.
+Though data collection methods vary across the country, it is estimated that only 1 in 24 cases are reported to Adult Protective Services (APS) agencies.

-Under-reporting of elder abuse is thought to stem from a variety of causes, including differences in reporting guidelines, varying definitions of elder abuse, and patient/ provider concerns (Table 1).
+Under-reporting of elder abuse is thought to stem from a variety of causes, including differences in reporting guidelines, varying definitions of elder abuse, and patient/provider concerns (Table 1).
 Variation in guidelines is due to the fact that APS agencies are funded by each state, and governed independently by varying state statutes and regulations.